space-mvc/space-mvc-project/README.md

 </html>
 ```
 6. The ```$content``` variable will be the actual view response output
+7. If you followed all steps above to create the PostsController then you can now visit /admin/posts in your browser
+   to view the pages you just created

 ## General Information

 - The ```$this->app``` variable contains access to all library classes below.

-- The ```$this->app``` variable is automatically included and accessible in all controllers
+- The ```$this->app``` variable is automatically included and accessible in all controller

-- If you followed all steps above to create the PostsController then you can now visit /admin/posts in your browser
-  to view the pages you just created

 ## Available Library Classes